And manufacturers have noticed as well…

 A Strong Battery

-Calling, texting, and picture messages felt like a great baseline for standard phone use.
+Calling, texting, and picture messages felt like a great baseline for standard mobile use.
 This also means that unless noted in the description, these picks won’t sit and vibrate or chime all day and distract you.

 Easy to Find

-Let’s face it, most basic phones sit at the bottom end of the price scale.
+Let’s face it, most basic mobiles sit at the bottom end of the price scale.
 And when prices get that low, quality can get sketchy.
 We scoured online reviews for each of our picks to be sure that you won’t find weak hinges, dim screens, tinny speakers, or other surprises.